AtheosGame/AtheosGame.github.io/Game/Shadow/Shadow.md

 ---
-label:  Starting Character:Shadow
+label: Shadow
 order: 100
 ---

 <img width="1403" alt="Shadow" src="https://user-images.githubusercontent.com/97962756/171800301-6c33c9f4-cc48-40ca-bebd-b68aff6a0cef.png">

-All players start using a **shadow** character from the beginning.
+All players start using the characer **Shadow** from the beginning.

 Players might have more than one shadow slot and **exchange** items between them.